 Report: Radioactive Leak at Nuclear Waste Site in the US Was Avoidable

-Report says leak at Waste Isolation Pilot Plant in New Mexico could have been avoided Enlarge picture - Report says leak at Waste Isolation Pilot Plant in New Mexico could have been avoided
+- Report says leak at Waste Isolation Pilot Plant in New Mexico could have been avoided

 Recent news on the topic says that, according to a report shared with the public by the Department of Energy this past Thursday, this incident at said nuclear waste site in New Mexico could have been avoided.